marklogic-community/mlphp/examples/README.md

    To set up the users, click Security, click Users, and then click the Create tab.

-   The examples require these specific roles and expects these specific usernames and passwords.
-(If you want to use different values, you can change the usernames and passwords, by editing `mlphp/examples/setup.php`.)
+   The examples require these specific usernames and passwords with these specific roles.
+(If you want, you can change the usernames and passwords, by editing `mlphp/examples/setup.php`.)

-4. To create and configure MarkLogic databases and REST interfaces, navigate to the MarkLogic Packaging interface here:
+5. To create and configure MarkLogic databases and REST interfaces needed by the examples, navigate to the MarkLogic Packaging interface here:

    `http://localhost:8002/manage/v1/package/compare/`